LLazyEmail/awesome-email-marketing/errors.md

 - https://github.com/LLazyEmail/markdown-to-email/blob/main/src/domain/helper-methods/index.js

-not sure if we can find a solution for everything, but we need to find a way to do things better
+not sure if we can find a solution for everything, but we need to find a way to do things better:

-like more throw errors is good for debugging and building new things,
+- like more throw errors is good for debugging and building new things,

-logging will help us to be on the pulse of changes at one place, etc
+- logging will help us to be on the pulse of changes at one place, etc

 ---